007revad/Synology_HDD_db/README.md

 - Thanks to dwabraxus and aferende for help detecting connected expansion units.
 - Thanks to bartoque on the Synology subreddit for the tip on making the script download the latest release from github.
 - Thanks to nicolerenee for pointing out the easiest way to enable creating M.2 storage pools and volumes in Storage Manager.

+**Donators**

+- A big thank you to Gummibando on reddit for their donation.